Reversible Quantization Index Modulation for Static Deep Neural Network Watermarking: THE PROPOSED METHOD

+In terms of embedding distortion or imperceptibility, we define the signal-to-watermark ratio (SWR) as a measure.
+The SWR is defined as:

-where $\sigma^2_\mathbf{s}$, $\sigma^2_\mathbf{w}$ represent the power of the host and the additive watermark, respectively.
-Because of the same host, a smaller $\sigma^2_\mathbf{w}$ leads to a higher SWR implied better performance on imperceptibility.
-For the fairness of the distortion analysis, we assume the same capacity and host distribution for both HS in \cite{Guan_2020} and R-QIM, corresponding to embed watermark into the host equal to $\Omega_{\mathrm{max}}$ which follows Gaussian distribution and depicts in Fig. \ref{fig_HS_shift} (c).
+where $\sigma^2_\mathbf{s}$ and $\sigma^2_\mathbf{w}$ represent the power of the host and the additive watermark, respectively.
+A smaller value of $\sigma^2_\mathbf{w}$ indicates a higher SWR, which implies better imperceptibility.
+To analyze the embedding distortion fairly, we assume the same capacity and host distribution for both HS in \cite{Guan_2020} and R-QIM, corresponding to embedding the watermark into the host $\Omega_{\mathrm{max}}$ which follows a Gaussian distribution.